 This is important, cause this means two things for you as a Seller:

-Currently, the Amazon Seller Central offers FBA seller with a registered brand 3 very different means of advertising:
+Currently, Amazon Seller Central offers FBA sellers with a registered brand 3 very different means of advertising:

 Each of them is a unique tool used for a specific marketing purpose (and pretty much useless for other ones).
 Some just make extra sales.
 Some promote sales via specified keywords.